▶️ LISTEN TO THIS ARTICLE

 Communication Overhead

 When experts are distributed across multiple GPUs (expert parallelism), tokens must be routed between devices.
-NVIDIA's own measurements show that at NVLink's 350 GB/s bandwidth, communication consumes 77% of total MoE layer processing time during the decode phase.
-As the number of active experts increases and individual expert sizes shrink, the ratio of communication to useful compute gets worse.
+NVIDIA's measurements show that communication can dominate MoE layer processing time during decode in some hardware configurations.
+As the number of active experts increases and individual expert sizes shrink, the ratio of communication to useful compute can get worse.

 DeepSeek addressed this through a co-design of algorithms, frameworks, and hardware that achieves near-complete computation-communication overlap during training.
 But this required custom engineering that isn't available off the shelf.